nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * Clinics where patient information is managed in a written medium such as pen and paper
-* has many patients to manage
+* Has many patients to manage
-* has a need to edit and maintain patients personal and medical information
+* Has a need to edit and maintain patients personal and medical information
-* well versed in CLI
+* Well versed in CLI
-* prefers typing to mouse interactions
+* Prefers typing to mouse interactions

 **Value proposition**: